drapterlagas/OBED-TECHX1/README.md

 🚀 Deploy on Heroku

-💜 Deploy CLOUD AI on Heroku with one click:
+💜 Deploy OBED TECHX on Heroku with one click:

 <p align="center">
   <a href="https://dashboard.heroku.com/new?template=https://github.com/Trippleo1802/OBED-TECHX1" target="_blank">